-This method requires the greatest amount of information collection and employers must file a transmittal Form 1094-C for the company and a Form 1095-C for each employee with the IRS.
+This method requires the greatest amount of information collection.
+Employers must file a transmittal Form 1094-C for the company and a Form 1095-C for each employee with the IRS.
 Employees must also receive a copy of Form 1095-C. ALE Members with employees participating in a self-insured plan can satisfy reporting requirements by filling out Part III of the Form 1095-C.

 Qualifying Offer Method

-The Qualifying Offer Method requires less information collection and is available for employers who offer a “qualifying offer” plan that provides minimum essential coverage and meets the minimum value requirement at a very low rate.
-A qualifying offer is an offer of a plan where the cost to the employee for employee-only coverage does not exceed 9.5% of the federal poverty line divided by 12.
+The Qualifying Offer Method requires less information collection.
+It is available for employers who offer a “qualifying offer” plan that provides minimum essential coverage and meets the minimum value requirement at a low rate.
+A qualifying offer plan is where the cost to the individual for employee-only coverage does not exceed 9.5% of the federal poverty level divided by 12.
 The employer must offer the plan to all members of the employee’s family to be eligible to use this reporting method.

-An ALE member using this reporting method may provide a simplified statement of coverage to an employee that received a Qualifying Offer for all 12 months of a calendar year.
-This simplified statement may be used instead of providing a Form 1095-C that is filed with the IRS.
+An ALE using this method may provide a simplified statement of coverage to an employee that received a Qualifying Offer for all 12 months of a calendar year.
+This simplified statement may be used instead of providing a Form 1095-C filed with the IRS.

 98% Offer Method

-This third method requires the least amount of information collection and is available for employers offering affordable coverage providing minimum value to at least 98% of the company’s full-time employees.
-The employers must also offer coverage to those employees’ dependents.
-The employer is not required to identify which employees regularly work full‐time hours.
-Instead, the employer is simply required to include those employees who may be full‐time in the report.
+This third method requires the least amount of information collection.
+It’s available for employers offering affordable coverage and providing minimum value to at least 98% of the company’s full-time employees and their dependents.

-The ALE member must certify to the IRS it met the above requirements and is still required to file and provide Forms 1095-C for all full-time employees who were full-time for one or more months of the calendar year.
+The ALE member must certify to the IRS they met the above requirements.
+They are still required to file and provide Forms 1095-C for all full-time employees who were full-time for one or more months of the calendar year.

 Employer Reporting Requirements

 ALEs are subject to the employer shared responsibility mandate of the ACA.
 They must file a Form 1095-C for each employee who was a full-time employee or full-time equivalent employee for any month of the calendar year.
-A copy of the Form 1095-C must be issued to each full-time employee by January 31st regardless of whether the ALE offers coverage or the employee enrolls in any coverage offered.
+A copy of Form 1095-C must be issued to each full-time employee by January 31st*.
+This is regardless of whether the ALE offers coverage or the employee enrolls in any health plans offered.